Top Tips for Summer Wood Fired Hot Tubbing

 3. Repurpose the Water from your Wood Burning Hot Tub

 Conserving water is an important element to using a wood fired hot tub sustainably, and it's super easy to do in an AlumiTub.
 If you're soaking chemical-free, you can drain your tub water by attaching a hose and leading the water to a sprinkler or garden bed.
-If your tub is treated with bromine, be sure to neutralize it first.
+If your wood heat hot tub is treated with bromine, be sure to neutralize it first.
 For more tips on how to conserve water in your wood burning hot tub, check out this blog post.

 4. Soak in your AlumiTub with Lake or Sea Water